zxul767/ex-machina/content/blog/recursion/index.md

 ```

 ## Conclusion
 Recursion is a powerful technique that should be in the arsenal of any programmer.
 It is a shame that most introductory courses tend to present only unrealistic examples of where it might be used, because there are several places where its use is completely natural, and could motivate the topic a lot more for students.

-We saw one such example in this post, but there are several others, such as the processing of naturally recursive data structures (e.g., syntactic trees of programs, JSON documents, etc.), in computational geometry algorithms, in sorting algorithms (e.g., `quicksort` and `mergesort`), etc.
+We saw one such example in this post, but there are several others, such as the processing of naturally recursive data structures (e.g., syntactic trees of programs, JSON documents, etc.), in computational geometry algorithms, in sorting algorithms (e.g., `quicksort` and `mergesort`), the traversal of hierarchical structures (e.g., routines to "walk" the file system), etc.

 ## Further Reading
 For more examples of natural uses of recursion, check out: